Saratoga, Wisconsin: History

-The west end of Saratoga, within three miles of the Wisconsin River, was in the "Indian strip," sold by the Menominee to the U.S. government in the 1836 Treaty of the Cedars.
+The west end of the town of Saratoga, within three miles of the Wisconsin River, was in the "Indian strip," sold by the Menominee to the U.S. government in the 1836 Treaty of the Cedars.
 As such, it was logged and surveyed early.
-In 1839 a crew working for the U.S. government first surveyed what would become parts of Saratoga, walking through the woods and crossing the river, measuring with chain and compass.
+In 1839 a crew working for the U.S. government first surveyed what would become part of the town, walking through the woods and crossing the river, measuring with chain and compass.
 In 1851 a different crew surveyed the section lines.
-For the six mile square that now contains western Saratoga, see their description under Port Edwards.
-For the eastern six miles of Saratoga, they gave this general description:
+For the six mile square township that now is the western part of the town, see their description under Port Edwards.
+For the eastern township they gave this general description:

 The Character of this town is easily described.
 It is a uniform pine barren.
 Soil white sand.
 Poor & worthless for all farming purposes.
 The timber poor scrubby Pitch pines & there is not probably a single quarter section in it worth Entering either(?) for soil or timber.

-Saratoga township was established in 1857.
+The town of Saratoga was established in 1857.